Postgraduate Nursing Science

 - A rationale as to why it is an inherent requirement

-- Examples of the knowledge, skills, and capabilities that are required to satisfy the inherent requirements of this course.
+- Examples of the knowledge, skills, and capabilities that are required to satisfy the inherent requirements of these courses.

-The inherent requirements for this course should be read in conjunction with the Course and Subject Handbook.
+The inherent requirements for these courses should be read in conjunction with the Course and Subject Handbook.

 The inherent requirements of the Graduate Certificate of Diabetes Education, Graduate Certificate of Diabetes Studies, Graduate Certificate of Infection Control, Graduate Certificate of Nursing, Graduate Diploma of Nursing, Master of Nursing and Master of Nursing Science [Double Major] are: